Kitware/cumulus/README.md

 cumulus
 =======
-REST API for create/managing StatClusters
+REST API for creating and using StatClusters